Frequently Asked Questions about Study Abroad

 What will it cost?

 Costs for study abroad programs vary, depending on the cost of living and currency exchange rates in various countries.
 The total cost for a term abroad is often less than the cost at a private college or university, or roughly comparable to that at a public institution.
-For details on specific program costs, please refer to individual program web pages..
+For details on specific program costs, please refer to individual program web pages or contact the study abroad office.

-Can I use my financial aid to help fund my trip?
+Can I use my financial aid to help fund my program?

 Yes, financial aid may be used toward funding a study abroad program.
-The amount that may be used varies on each students' own aid situation.
+Specifics will depend on the program and the individual student's financial aid situation.

 Are there scholarships for study abroad programs?